An immense aquarium in Phuket Town

-Aquaria Phuket is an attraction in Phuket town, on the lower floor of the immense Central Floresta, (part of Central Festival).
-The place covers a large surface, and it is advertised as the largest aquarium in Thailand, with 25,000 animals and 300 species, which we didn’t take the time to count.
-The surface is indeed impressive but
+Aquaria Phuket is an attraction in Phuket town, on the lower floor of the immense Central Floresta (part of the Central Festival).
+The place covers a large surface and is advertised as the largest aquarium in Thailand, with 25,000 animals and 300 species, which we didn’t take the time to count.

 What does Aquaria look like?

 Aquaria consists of four distinct areas: Mystic Forest, Coastal Heaven, South China Sea and Station Aquarius.

-You can walk back and forth between each area, some are outdoor, and most are indoor.
+You can walk back and forth between each area, some are outdoors, and most are indoors.
 You will see giant freshwater fish, stingrays, otters, penguins, leopard sharks and other sharks.
-Every hour, you will be able to assist at the animal feeding or presentations.
-The schedule is as follow (it may change so double-check with the program inside Aquaria.)
+Every hour, you will be able to assist with animal feeding or presentations.
+The schedule is as follows (it may change, so double-check with the program inside Aquaria.)

-As you go, you will notice a lot of food, snack and drinks are on sale at every corner.
+As you go, you will notice a lot of food, snack and drinks are on sale everywhere.
 There is even a restaurant if you choose to dine among the fish.
-And of course, there is a souvenir shop on the way out, just before reaching the TrickEye Museum that can be purchased with the aquarium ticket.
+And, of course, there is a souvenir shop on the way out, just before reaching the TrickEye Museum, that can be purchased with the aquarium ticket.

 Mystic Forest is a freshwater area.
 Enjoy watching lizards, chameleons, snakes and other lizards.

 As you move to the saltwater area, enjoy a vast space dedicated to penguins.